gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ## Configuration validation

 Introduced in GitLab Runner 15.10, config validation checks the structure of the Runner `config.toml` file.
-The validator pricing `info` level messages only.
+The validator prints `info` level messages only.

 {some other blurb}